The 10 best pillows in 2019, according to the internet

 Snowe's down alternative offering is also hypoallergenic and ultra-plush, is available in three density options and comes with a washable sateen cover.
 According to this enthusiastic reviewer, the fill is beyond convincing in how it replicates the feel of regular down: "The alternative down used in these pillows is like magic.
 Maximum compression but they always puff back up.
 Auto-fluffing pillows!"

-Snowe's site helpfully notes that stomach-sleepers should opt for the softer version, while side-sleepers will likely enjoy something firmer.
+Snowe's site helpfully notes that stomach-sleepers should opt for the softer version, while side-sleepers will likely enjoy something firmer for a good night's rest.
 And if you're unsure which density to select, go firmer rather than softer.
-Where many reviewers appreciated the height and density of this pillow, others noted that they may be on the thinner side: "Great texture, but could be a little more fully stuffed/firmer.
+Where many reviewers appreciated the height and density of these bed pillows, others noted that they may be on the thinner side: "Great texture, but could be a little more fully stuffed/firmer.
 Would prefer to use one, but find myself using two."

 Not only is this pillow vegan, allergen-free and available in a variety of sizes and densities, it also has the longest trial period (365 days) of any product on this list.
 So, if you take a while to adjust to a change or just believe that a pillow must be "broken in" to know its true strengths, you have plenty of time to make your final decision.
 And, if you aren't a firm pillow fanatic, that extra-long trial period may come in handy.